sheharyarn/ztd/README.md

 ## License

-This package is available as open source under the terms of the [MIT License][license].
+The code is available as open source under the terms of the [MIT License][license].

 <br>